 - The basic form of the income statement is Revenue – Expenditure = Net Income.

-- To make the income statement more informative, expenditure is separated into cost of goods sold, operating expenses, depreciation, finance costs, and tax expense, and a subtotal is drawn after each type of expenditure.
+- To make the income statement more informative, expenditure is separated into cost of goods sold, operating expenses, depreciation, finance costs, and tax expense.
+Additionally, a subtotal is drawn after each type of expenditure.

 - Revenue – Cost of goods sold = Gross margin